Step 1: Request Quotes

 We will send you a copy of our Definitive Solar Tips Guide when you request your free quotes!

-Homeowners installing solar panels in sunny Queensland are entitled to the Federal Government's STC 'rebate'.
-This financial incentive comes in the form of Small-Scale Technology Certificates, commonly referred to as STCs.
+Homeowners installing solar panels in sunny Queensland are entitled to the Federal Government's STC 'rebate' - more commonly referred to as the 'solar rebate'.
+This financial incentive comes in the form of Small-Scale Technology Certificates (or STCs).
 When you install a solar power system, a certain number of STCs are created based on the size and the location of your solar installation.
 Each STC carries a monetary value, and the total value of these certificates equates to your 'solar rebate.'
 The more solar panels that you install, the bigger the value of your 'solar rebate'.